 Where to get it: Chiosco del Lampredotto.

 The Rose Garden in Florence was created as part of a late-19th century commission to develop the left bank of the Arno river also referred to as oltrarno.
 It was designed by an architect named Giuseppe Poggi in 1865 and is home to over 400 species of roses.

 It is free to enter and features a wonderful view of Florence.
-A place you could easily walk through on your way too or from Piazzale Michelangelo, a must-see view point in Florence.
+A place you could easily walk through on your way to or from Piazzale Michelangelo, a must-see viewpoint in Florence.